joemoose/psiops/docs/attribution.md

 ## Playstyle

-The *Old School Renaissance*/*New School Renaissance* (pick your term) playstyle and rules-light approach clicked for me after reading [“New School Revolution”](https://boneboxchant.wordpress.com/2019/12/21/nsr/) on the [Bone Box Chant blog](https://boneboxchant.wordpress.com) years ago.
-It’s the type of RPG I had always wanted to play.
+The *Old School Renaissance* / *New School Revolution* playstyle and rules-light approach resonated with me after reading [“New School Revolution”](https://boneboxchant.wordpress.com/2019/12/21/nsr/) on the [Bone Box Chant blog](https://boneboxchant.wordpress.com) years ago.
+When combined with Matthew Finch’s [*A Quick Primer for Old School Gaming*](https://www.lulu.com/shop/matthew-finch/quick-primer-for-old-school-gaming/ebook/product-1qm8y7m.html), you now have the style of RPG I had always wanted to play.

 ## Inspiration

-After reading these books, I knew they’d provide a solid foundation for an enjoyable roleplaying game.
+After reading these publications, I knew they’d provide a solid foundation for an enjoyable roleplaying game.

 - Eric Haney’s ***Inside Delta Force***, Andy McNab’s ***Bravo Two Zero***, Sean Naylor’s ***Relentless Strike***, and Mark Owen’s ***No Easy Day*** immerse you in the world of special operations forces.
 - Tim Powers' ***Declare*** portrays a Cold War setting with a hidden supernatural history beneath the surface.
-- Charles Stross’ ***The Atrocity Archives*** depicts British bureaucratic occult espionage that’s both disturbing and darkly funny.
+- Charles Stross’ ***The Atrocity Archives*** depicts British bureaucratic occult espionage that’s both disturbing and funny, in that deadpan British way.
 - The ***SCP Foundation***, whose contributors, writing collectively and often anonymously, have built an unsettling world of the strange and the occult.

-I would be remiss not to include the Netflix TV series ***Stranger Things*** as an inspiration.
+I would be remiss not to include the Netflix TV series ***Stranger Things***.
 Rewrite that story, replacing the kids with special forces operators, and you have **PSIOPS**.

 ## License